msiegy/iosupgrade/README.md

 #### Installation:
 - Clone this Repo to your local machine `https://github.com/msiegy/iosupgrade.git`
 - Install required python libraries (consider using venv) `pip install -r requirements.txt`
+- Edit the hosts.yaml and groups.yaml nornir inventory files to include your target routers and the location of the upgrade image.
+- Edit each python script file to match the nornir filter to your target device groups.
+Ex: `nr = nr.filter(F(groups__contains="iosv"))`

+Disclaimer: These scripts will reload devices and may cause network outages.
+They are provided AS IS.
+Test them in a lab and run them at your own risk.